WSMorrison/Hard_Parkers/README.md

 ### Future Implementations

 The HardParkers is a fully formed site, but as with anything there are at least a few improvements that could be made to better reflect the usage.
+There are many possibilities for the concept of the HardParkers to grow and better serve the enthusiast community.
+Many of these enhancements are within the development skillset expected by Code Institute by this point, but the scope of the project was pared down with guidance from mentors and instructors until it was more commensurate with what those skills could get done before the project submission date.
+As such, there are several of these enhancements still on the Todo list of the HardParkers project board on GitHub.

 Some improvements that could be made include:
   - A front end control panel for the site Owner.
 It would allow the Owner to: